LarisaLG/Barbershop/README.md

 ### Login page

-To login the user should enter credential data that were used during sign up process.
+To login the user should enter credential data that was used during sign up process.

 ![Sign in page](static/assets/features/login.png)

 ## Services page

-The Services page provides information of all available barbershop services.
-User also can book necessary service straight from Services page by clicking on the services price.
+The Services page provides information about all available barbershop services.
+User also can book necessary service straight from the Services page by clicking on the services price.
 ![Sign up page](static/assets/features/services.png)